BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/Tool.md

 ## Scripting Tool

-As with most objects, a tool can be fully utilized by scripting it.
+As most of the objects, a tool can be fully utilized by scripting it.
 Insert a [LocalScript](https://developer.roblox.com/en-us/api-reference/class/LocalScript) in the tool.

 When a tool is equipped, the event [Equipped](https://developer.roblox.com/en-us/api-reference/event/Tool/Equipped) is fired.
 Example Code: